nicklockwood/layout/README.md

 ## Formatting

 The main function provided by LayoutTool is automatic formatting of Layout XML files.
-The `LayoutTool format` command will find any Layout XML files at the specfied path(s) and apply standard formatting.
+The `LayoutTool format` command will find any Layout XML files at the specified path(s) and apply standard formatting.
 You can use the tool as follows:

 ```
 > LayoutTool format /path/to/xml/file(s) [/another/path]